quantumrook/quantumrook.github.io/source/content/index.md

 modified:
   - 03, Jan, 2025
   - 02, Jan, 2025
+description: A collection of thoughts from an undergraduate physics student interested in General Relativity, Quantum Mechanics, and Programming.
 ---
 A collection of thoughts from an undergraduate physics student interested in General Relativity, Quantum Mechanics, and Programming.